 HubSpot Professional

-A HubSpot Professional license is well-suited to companies that either employ experienced marketers, or who are working with an agency.
+A HubSpot Professional subscription is well-suited to companies that either employ experienced marketers or are working with an agency.
 It can help you run complete inbound marketing campaigns, including automation, which helps to achieve great personalised approaches at scale.

 The Pro license also has most of the bells and whistles that digital marketers dream of: analytics dashboards, lead flows, progressive profiling, goal-based nurturing, attribution reporting and SEO and content strategy tools.
 BOSH!